-This tutorial provides information on how to set up your WhatsApp Business API client, register your phone number, update your settings, and send a test message.
+This tutorial describes how to set up the On-Premises API client, register a business phone number, update your settings, and send a test message.

-The process of getting started with this API can be divided into 3 main parts:
+The process of getting started with the API can be divided into 3 parts:

 After you verify your business, your business is reviewed for compliance with the WhatsApp Terms of Service and WhatsApp Commerce Policy.
 This step is initiated automatically.
 You can check the status of business verification and business review in the Settings tab of your WhatsApp business account in Business Manager.
 Business verification will show as Verified and Account Status will show as Approved upon approvals.

 If you want to change the display name, you can do so as many times as you wish until you complete registration, after which you must wait 30 days between any display name change requests.

 When all reviews are completed, you can view and access your base64-encoded certificate, which is necessary for registering your On-Premises API client.
 We encourage you to register with an approved display name to start integration, before making any further changes to a display name.
 You can change your display name at any point after integration.